mblakele/presta/README.md

 This can be helpful if you want your application to deploy automatically, but still want the performance benefits of module caching.

+Presta will store modules in a database.
+This will be the one configured for the current application server, or the built-in `Modules` database if the current appserver is configured to use the filesystem for modules.
+In most configurations all appservers will default to the filesystem, so Presta will store all modules in the `Modules` database.

-Invoking a prepared statement works just like `xdmp:invoke`.
+Preparing a statement is simple, and Invoking a prepared statement works just like `xdmp:invoke`.

     (: presta:prepare returns an xs:unsignedLong id,
      : which can be used to refer to the prepared statement.